davinderrai/webpack-configs/05-plugins/01-UglifyJsPlugin/README.md

 #UglifyJsPlugin

 The `UglifyJsPlugin`'s main function is to minimize your code.
 This is useful for production builds of your app.
-The plugin can also (and does by default) output a source map to make finding bugs easier.
+The plugin can also (and does by default) output a source map to make finding bugs easier when inspecting code in a browser's developer tools.

 ```javascript
 const webpack = require('webpack');